Always be Two Steps Ahead of Your Enemy: The Maintenance Algorithm

+We assume a $(2,2\lambda+7)$-late adversary with a churn rate $(\nicefrac{n}{16}, 2\lambda+7)$.
+This implies that within $2\lambda+7$ (i.e. $O(\log n)$) rounds, a constant fraction of nodes can be subjected to churn.
+Further, we assume that the number of nodes in any round is at most $(1+\nicefrac{1}{16})n$.
+Note that the values $\alpha = \nicefrac{1}{16}$ and $\kappa = (1 + \nicefrac{1}{16})$ are chosen for the sake of convenience in analysis.
+We require a bootstrap phase of length $B := 2\lambda+2$ at the beginning of the algorithm.
+In this phase no churn occurs and this enables us to initialize our algorithm.
+Such a bootstrap phase is a standard assumption in the area of churn-resistant overlays and is very likely necessary to construct a robust overlay.

-In this section we assume that the system starts in an initial LDS $D_0$ in round $0$.
-This assumption is made for convenience as the initial overlay can be easily constructed in the churn-free bootstrap phase using algorithms from \cite{GmyrHSS17}.
-Using these techniques this can be archived in $\mathcal{O}(\log^2 n)$ rounds with a deterministic algorithm.
-Furthermore, the congestion and degree of each node is polylogarithmic, so it fits into our computational model.
-Since our focus lies on fast reconfiguration and not on optimizing the bootstrap phase we omit the algorithmic details and their analysis.
+We also assume that the system starts in an initial LDS $D_0$ in round $0$.
+This assumption is made for convenience as the initial overlay can easily be constructed in the churn-free bootstrap phase using algorithms from \cite{GmyrHSS17,GoetteHSW20}.
+Using their techniques this can be achieved in $O(\log^2 n)$ rounds with a deterministic algorithm or in $O(\log n)$ rounds w.h.p. with a randomized algorithm.
+Both these algorithms assume that the congestion and degree of each node is polylogarithmic, so they fit well into our computational model.
+We would like to remark that since our focus lies on fast reconfiguration and not on optimizing the bootstrap phase we omit the algorithmic details and the corresponding analysis.
 For ease of notation we will refer to round $t+B$ simply as $t$.
-Last, we assume the bootstrap phase to be $2\lambda+7$ rounds long.